The Kite Runner: Part I

 Assef, an older boy with a sadistic taste for violence, regularly mocks Amir for socializing with a Hazara, whose members, according to him, belong only in Hazarajat.
 Assef is himself only half Pashtun, having a German mother.
 One day, he prepares to attack Amir with brass knuckles, but Hassan defends Amir, threatening to shoot out Assef's eye with his slingshot.
 Assef backs off but swears to take revenge one day.

 One triumphant day, Amir wins the local kite-fighting tournament and finally earns Baba's praise.
-Hassan runs for the last cut kite, a great trophy, saying to Amir, "For you, a thousand times over."
+Hassan runs for the last cut kite, a great trophy, saying to Amir, "For you a thousand times over!"
 However, after finding the kite, Hassan encounters Assef in an alleyway.
 Hassan refuses to give up the kite, and Assef humiliates him by assaulting him both physically and sexually.
 Amir witnesses the act but is too scared to intervene.
 He knows that if he fails to bring home the kite, Baba would be less proud of him, so he runs away.
-Amir feels incredibly guilty but knows his cowardice would destroy any hopes for Baba's affections, so he keeps quiet about the incident.
+Amir feels incredibly guilty but knows his cowardice would kill the only hope for gaining Baba's affections, so he keeps quiet about the incident.
 Afterwards, Amir keeps distant from Hassan; his feelings of guilt prevent him from interacting with the boy.
 Hassan's mental and physical well-being begin to deteriorate as a result, but he still tries to interact with Amir.

 Amir begins to believe that life would be easier if Hassan were not around, so he plants his watch and some birthday money under Hassan's mattress in the hope that Baba will make him leave; Hassan falsely confesses when confronted by Baba.
 Although Baba believes "there is no act more wretched than stealing", he forgives him.
 To Baba's sorrow, Hassan and Ali leave anyway, because Hassan has told Ali what happened to him.
 Amir is freed of the daily reminder of his cowardice and betrayal, but he still lives in their shadow.